 Students seeking to return to the Nursing program are subject to the admission criteria in effect at the time of the request.
 Readmission to Nursing 1 is handled through the admissions department.
-Students seeking readmission to Nursing one must resubmit an application to through the admissions office.
-If you wish to return to Nursing 102, 201, 202, or 203 you must inform the Nursing Chairperson of your intentions in writing.
+Students seeking readmission to Nursing 1 must resubmit an application through the admissions office.
+If students wish to return to Nursing 102, 201, 202, or 203 they must inform the Nursing Chairperson of their intentions in writing.
 Readmission to the Nursing Program is never guaranteed.
 Therefore, consideration for readmission will be as follows: